sjlgasnier/emissary/docs/router-configuration.md

 `emissary-cli` can be configured in two ways: either through a router configuration file (`router.toml`) or via command-line arguments.
 Command line arguments override options specified in the router configuration.
 For example, if `router.toml` specifies `allow_local = false` and the router is started with `emissary-cli --allow-local`, NTCP2 and SSU2 are able to connect to routers within a local network.

 To get a full list of available command-line arguments, run `emissary-cli --help`.
+They are also listed under [Command-line arguments](#command-line-arguments).

 ## Enabling and disabling subsystems